-Any sharps must be disposed of in the Sharps disposal box.
+Any sharps must be disposed of in the Sharps disposal box - this is kept in the Medical Room.

 Spillages

 Protective gloves must be worn when dealing with spillages.
 All body fluid spillages (vomit, diarrhoea and blood) must be cleaned immediately.